Belgian Air Force: Future

 In the strategic defence vision report of the Belgian government it was stated that the Belgian air component will invest in 34 new fighter aircraft being introduced into service 2025–2030 and contribute for one aerial refuelling aircraft (A330 MRTT) as part of the Multi National Tanker Transport squadron based at Eindhoven Airport, to be able to deploy the new fighter aircraft in a more independent fashion.

-The Belgian government planned to purchase four large reconnaissance UAVs with the option to buy eight more which will be able to fly at great height.
-Their primary goal will be reconnaissance assignments but the option also exists to arm them.

-Regarding the replacement of the aging F-16s there was some controversy within the Belgian government.
-The Flemish socialist party claimed that the government has already chosen the Lockheed Martin F-35 Lightning II, ignoring the Eurofighter Typhoon and Dassault Rafale, which were both also part of the tender, because it intended to purchase fighters of a "new generation", and the successor of the F-16s also needed the capability of carrying B61 nuclear warheads, which are supposedly stored at Kleine Brogel.
-Minister of Defence Steven Vandeput contradicted this and stated that no official choice would be made until 2018 and that all options were still on the table.

 The Sea King helicopters were retired in March 2019 after 43 years of service.
 The Alpha Jet was also retired in December 2019 and sold to Top Aces in July 2020.
 Future pilot training is to be conducted in the US at the Euro-NATO Joint Jet Pilot Training (ENJJPT) program based at Sheppard Air Force Base in Texas.
 In addition, the three Alouette III helicopters flown for the Belgian Navy were phased out in 2021 after 50 years of operational service.